ThingHz/SHT31-temperature-and-humidity/README.md

 1. To host another web page where the user can config its wifi credentials.
 2. Deep sleep mode- We can put ESP to deep sleep mode to conserve power
 3. To enhance the no. of sensors using i2c
-4. Createa mesh network using ESp's.
+4. Create a mesh network using ESp's.